myers/Pogic/README.md

     cd SamplePogicMod
     ant deploy

-    # this install a Bukkit plugin that let's you spawn creatures
+    # this install a Bukkit plugin that let's you spawn creatures, and prevents all others from spawning
     cd $WORKSPACE
     git clone https://github.com/myers/Overlord.git
     cd Overlord